sonngdev/slides-typescript-centro/slides.md

 ---

-### "Remove Unused Imports" and "Sort Imports" Commands for Editors
+## "Remove Unused Imports" and "Sort Imports" Commands for Editors

+Use these commands to organize your imports.

 ![Visual Studio Code TypeScript imports actions](/assets/features-4-9-vscode-imports-actions.png)